ejfox/scrapbook-core/README.md

    - `repo` (for repository access)
    - `read:user` (for profile info)
    - `gist` (for gist access)
-5. Copy the token and add to your .env:
+5. Copy the token and add to your `.env`:
 ```bash
 GITHUB_TOKEN=github_pat_...
 GITHUB_USERNAME=your_username